 For aspiring veterinary technicians in WI, there are currently three programs accredited by the American Veterinary Medical Association’s Committee on Veterinary Technician Education and Activities (CVTEA).
 For more information on the accreditation process, please visit the last section of this article.

-One CVTEA-accredited AAS vet tech program is available at the Truax campus of Madison College.
+One CVTEA-accredited AAS vet tech program is available at the Truax campus of Madison College (formerly Madison Area Technical College).
 This school imparts the fundamentals of the discipline including animal husbandry, nutrition, laboratory analyses, anesthetic administration, and other skills.
-Classes at Madison include introductory zoology, lab animal science, veterinary medical terminology, animal care & management, life science chemistry, animal disease, and surgical nursing.
-Impressively, between 2012 and 2015, 93.4 percent of Madison’s graduates passed the VTNE on their first attempt.
+Courses at Madison College include lab animal science; veterinary medical terminology; animal care and management; animal disease, pharmacology; veterinary clinical pathology; diagnostic imaging; and surgical nursing.
+Beginning in the Fall of 2018, the program is offered both on-campus, and as a hybrid learning format offering a combination of in-person and online courses.
+Impressively, between 2015 and 2018, 89 percent of Madison’s graduates passed the Veterinary Technician National Exam (VTNE) on their first attempt.

 Accredited Online Vet Tech Programs